SayakSatpati07/Food-Distribution-System/README.md

 # FoodDistributionWebsite
-1. Download the folder
-2. Exctract the contents
-3. run the index.html file using browser of choice
+- Can run using any browser.